 • They are very accessible.
 If you or a member of your family has limited mobility issues, this kind of tub will bring their bathing experience to a whole new level.
 Due to the door-based entrance and the built-in seat, even a disabled or injured person might be able to get into the tub by themselves, without any additional help.
 This will make a world of a difference to you or your family members, by helping them become more independent when it comes to bathing.

-• They can offer you all the benefits of a normal bathtub, and plus some extras, including a whirlpool or Jacuzzi system, hydro massage or aero massage heads, built-in faucets and even shower systems, Chromatherapy lights and LED displays for easier control of the features.
+• They can offer you all the benefits of a normal bathtub, and plus some extras, including a whirlpool or Jacuzzi system, hydromassage or aero massage heads, built-in faucets and even shower systems, Chromatherapy lights and LED displays for easier control of the features.

 • They are more economical.
-Due to the fact that you have to get in first, and turn on the water afterwards, this will help you save the extra water that usually goes down the overflow drain when you get into a full tub.
-It might not be much to reflect on your water bill, but it will definitely help your household be more environment-friendly on the long run.
+Due to the fact that you have to get in first, and turn on the water afterward, this will help you save the extra water that usually goes down the overflow drain when you get into a full tub.
+It might not be much to reflect on your water bill, but it will definitely help your household be more environment-friendly in the long run.

 Much like any other products, these tubs do have some disadvantages to them.
 However, they come more like features, rather than disadvantages, but it still might be a bummer for all those who are used to a normal bathtub:

-• You have to fill in the tub before you actually get into it.
+• You have to fill in the tub before you get into it.
 Doesn’t sound like much of an issue just yet, but for many people, half of the experience is immersing into a steaming hot tub all at once.
 With this kind of tub, you’d have to wait around 20-30 minutes, depending on its size, for the tub to fill up, and eventually get really cold until the water reaches its maximum level.
-A walk in tub would imply having a steady warm temperature going on in your bathroom – if you don’t want to grow icicles until your tub fills up, that is.
+A walk-in tub would imply having a steady warm temperature going on in your bathroom – if you don’t want to grow icicles until your tub fills up, that is.

 • The other end of it – you’ll also have to wait until the water is fully drained from the tub before you can get out using the door.
 However, if you have a shower system built in, you can cheat a bit on this one and use the time to rinse yourself while the bath water is draining.
 You can avoid both of these disadvantages by using a specially designed bathtub footstep, but again, that would also make it harder and more dangerous to enter.
 However, many manufacturers have come up with creative ways of solving this problem, by implementing more than one drain hole, a special pump draining system, or other technologies that are meant to shorten the time of drainage.

-These are some general features of walk in bathtub, but just as any other bathroom device or furniture unit, these tubs come in many different types and purposes.
+These are some general features of walk in bathtub, but just like any other bathroom device or furniture unit, these tubs come in many different types and purposes.
 To choose the best one for you and your family, check out these main walk in bathtub categories:

 1. The soaker tub.

 This is the deepest kind of walk-in bathtub, the one which has a built-in seat and is usually deep enough to fit one fully grown adult and bring the water to the level of their neck.
-These are great if you’re looking for a more comfortable alternative to your normal bathtub, you struggle with back or lower back problems that make your laying down in the bath uncomfortable, or you are a taller person who finds it incredibly uncomfortable to take a bath in the normal units out there.
+These are great if you’re looking for a more comfortable alternative to your normal bathtub, you struggle with back or lower back problems that make your laying down in the bath uncomfortable, or you are a taller person who finds it incredibly uncomfortable to take a bath in the standard units out there.

 2. The therapy tubs.

-These come in two different variations of their own, and resemble more a Jacuzzi system rather than your average bathtub.
+These come in two different variations of their own and resemble more a Jacuzzi system rather than your average bathtub.
 You have your hydrotherapy tubs, which come with jets that will direct powerful jets of water to the neediest areas on the body (back of the neck, shoulders, calves and feet), making for a great massage in addition to your relaxing bath.
 On the other hand, there are the aero therapy tubs, which come with a similar massage jets technology.
 What’s different about them is the fact that they use bubbles or a gentler stream of air to provide the massaging sensation – which makes for a softer and more relaxing experience.
 However, these aero therapy tubs tend to get the water cold way faster than the hydrotherapy ones, as the air in the bubbles is usually not heated beforehand.
 Most therapy tubs come with a built-in showerhead of some sort, which helps you rinse off the foam, oils or anything you might have going on in your tub.

 3. The bariatric tubs.